blitz-js/blitz/USER_GUIDE.md

   - `app/pages/about.tsx`
   - `app/projects/pages/projects/index.tsx`
   - `app/tasks/pages/projects/[projectId]/tasks/[id].tsx`
-- All React components inside a `pages/` folder are accessible at a URL corresponding to it's path inside `pages/`.
+- All React components inside a `pages/` folder are accessible at a URL corresponding to its path inside `pages/`.
 So `pages/about.tsx` will be at `localhost:3000/about`.

 The Next.js router APIs are all exported from the `blitz` package: `useRouter()`, `withRouter()`, and `Router`.
 If you need, read [the Next.js Router documentation](https://nextjs.org/docs/api-reference/next/router).